What you’ll learn

 When switching from Suboxone® to Subutex® might make sense

-While both medications are effective treatment options for opioid dependence and serve as maintenance medication, there are specific situations where patients and providers might consider switching from Suboxone® to Subutex®.
+While both medications are effective treatment options for opioid dependence and serve as maintenance medication, there are some rare situations where patients and providers might discuss switching from Suboxone to Subutex.
+These conversations often come up when patients experience lingering side effects or just don’t feel quite right on their current medication.

 The pregnancy question: what research actually shows about taking Suboxone® and Subutex®